blacklightpy/vaultofknowledge/Free Radio Firmware.md

 	- Demand Assigned Multiple Access (DAMA) and Permanently Assigned Multiple Access (PAMA) are not multiple access methods (like CDMA, TDMA, FDMA, etc.), they are channel resource allocation methods.
 	- In addition to channel mode, there are also packet mode channel access methods
 	- Example of multiple access methods include CSMA/CA, CDMA, OFDM/OFDMA, etc.
-- Air interface - Air interface or access mode is the link between two terminals in a wireless communication.
+- Air interface: Air interface or access mode is the link between two terminals in a wireless communication.
 While a channel access mode defines a single method (for example, a variant of CDMA), air interface (or access mode) standards include a wide range of standards related to the communications.
 Air interfaces are described as part of radio access technologies (RATs).
 	- Examples are W-CDMA, TD-CDMA, TD-SCDMA, OFDMA
 	- The data link layer of an air interface is often divided farther than the simple MAC and LLC layers.
 The MAC sublayer is generally unmodified, but the LLC sublayer is often subdivided into two or three sublayers depending on the standard.
 Common sublayers include:
 		- Radio Link Control (RLC), between the MAC and PDCP sublayers
 		- Packet Data Convergence Protocol (PDCP), on top of the RLC layer
 		- Radio Resource Control (RRC), is on the network layer (layer 3)
-- World Phones - Multi-band and/or multi-mode phones that allow roaming between countries
+- World Phones: Multi-band and/or multi-mode phones that allow roaming between countries
-- RNC - Radio Network Controller, it is the governing body in the UMTS terrestrial radio access network (UTRAN).
+- RNC: Radio Network Controller, it is the governing body in the UMTS terrestrial radio access network (UTRAN).
 It handles radio resource management and mobility management (connection to base stations, or cell towers).
-- Base Station Subsystem - It is the part of a cellular network which is responsible for handling traffic between a mobile phone and a network switching subsystem, like PSTN.
+- Base Station Subsystem: It is the part of a cellular network which is responsible for handling traffic between a mobile phone and a network switching subsystem, like PSTN.
 	- It is comprised of the BTS (Base Transciever Station) and the BSC (Base Station Controller).
 A later addition to the GSM standard is the Packet Control Unit (PCU).
 	- Interfaces include Um, Abis, A, Ater and Gb (Image: https://en.wikipedia.org/wiki/File:Gsm_structures.svg)
 	- Abis - The interface between the BTS and the BSC.
 	- Ater - The interface (usually proprietary, Ater is the name used by Nokia) between the BSC and the transcoder.
 	- More info on Wikipedia.
-- MMI Code - Man-Machine Interface Code.
+- MMI Code: Man-Machine Interface Code.
 It includes USSD, SS and SIM unlock codes.
 The complete specification is defined by 3GPP [here](http://www.etsi.org/deliver/etsi_ts/122000_122099/122030/10.00.00_60/ts_122030v100000p.pdf).
-	- USSD codes - Unstructured Supplimentary Service Data codes
+	- USSD codes: Unstructured Supplimentary Service Data codes
 		- They are the normal cellular network service codes used for WAP, balance checks, recharging, ringtones, etc.
 		- These codes have to be sent, rather than just typed.
-	- SS codes - Supplimentary Service codes
+	- SS codes: Supplimentary Service codes
-		- For example, the call forwarding function is invoked by dialling `*21*123456789#`, which forwards all calls to the number 123456789.
+		- For example, the call forwarding function is invoked by dialling `*21*123456789#`, which forwards all calls to the number `123456789`.
 The SS code here is not directly sent to the network, but is parsed by the phone which constructs an ASN.1 coded request to the network.
 This code is common to all phones.
 			- ANS.1 is a popular protocol in data encoding, which is used in a wide number of protocols including WiMAX 2, 5G, LDAP, SS7, etc.
 				- The UAE PM's daughter was abducted in 2018 by tracking her using an SS7 vulnerability.
 		- These codes too have to be "sent", rather than just typed.
-	- Manufacturer defined MMI Codes - Samsung has for example a set of codes.
-The IMEI code, *#06# is mandatory for all phones.
+	- Manufacturer defined MMI Codes: Samsung has for example a set of codes.
+The IMEI code, `*#06#` is mandatory for all phones.
 		- These codes only have to be typed.
 	- SIM Unlock codes - Used to change SIM PIN codes, etc.
 		- These codes too, only have to be typed.
-- WAP - Wireless Application Protocol, a protocol for transferring information over cellular networks based on the Wireless Markup Language (WML).
+- WAP: Wireless Application Protocol, a protocol for transferring information over cellular networks based on the Wireless Markup Language (WML).
 Nowadays, all browsers support the Hyper-Text Markup Language (HTML).
-	- i-mode - An alternative to WAP, implemented in Japan by NTT Docomo
+	- i-mode: An alternative to WAP, implemented in Japan by NTT Docomo
 - SIM - Subscriber Identity Module
 	- In the GSM-only days, the SIM was both the hardware and the software.
 But with UMTS, the SIM is only software.
 	- The software part of the SIM used to be called just the SIM application in GSM, but with UMTS networks, it was called USIM (Universal SIM application).